MooreKyle/Projects-5-6---BeReal-Clone/README.md

 The following **optional** features are implemented:

 - [ ] User receive notifcation when it is time to post
-- [ ] Users can make comments and view comments in posts
+- [x] Users can make comments and view comments in posts (partial implementation - all necessary code and storyboard swift file code)

 The following **additional** features are implemented: